 Things to do on Children’s Day in Korea

-Visiting an amusement park is a popular activity on Children’s Day.
+Visiting an amusement park, or 놀이공원 (noligongwon) in Korean, is a popular activity on Children’s Day.
 Two of the most popular amusement parks in Korea are Lotteworld and Everland.

 As well as these common Children’s Day activities, there are many other things that you can do with your day off.
-You could go to a baseball or soccer game (there are K-League soccer matches on many national holidays including Children’s Day), go hiking up a mountain, or take a one-day trip to the countryside.
-You could even stay home and intensively study Korean, after all, learning the Korean alphabet only takes 90 minutes, so you could make a lot of progress in one day.
+You could go to a baseball or soccer game (there are K-League soccer matches on many national holidays, including Children’s Day), go hiking up a mountain, or take a one-day trip to the countryside.
+You could even stay home and intensively study other parts of Korean culture.

 How will you spend your day off on Children’s Day?
 Let us know in the comments below!